-We have fully entered an image and influencer driven world.
-The people who both create and curate content will thrive in the future, since people are looking for someone they trust to filter the infinite amount of information now available online.
+We have fully entered an image and influencer-driven world.
+The people who both create and curate content will thrive in the future since people are looking for someone they trust to filter the infinite amount of information now available online.
 This is why everyone needs a blog and here’s how to launch one.

 At the intersection of image and influencer, are design and branding.
-As humans we almost immediately (in less than a second) form opinions of people and products upon encountering them.
+As humans, we almost immediately (in less than a second) form opinions of people and products upon encountering them.
 Branding is the process of design and messaging, to help you make the most of that opportunity.
 Branding creates a feeling, an emotional response that is created by both art and science (picking up any patterns with these future-proof skills?).
 You can actually learn the science behind branding, which include human perceptions of color, angles, and even fonts.

-If you want people to pay attention to you, your content, your message, your product, then learning how branding and design work will really give you and advantage.
+If you want people to pay attention to you, your content, your message, and your product, then learning how branding and design work will really give you an advantage.
 Here is the best book I’ve read on design and branding: How to Use Graphic Design to Sell Things, Explain Things, Make Things Look Better, Make People Laugh, Make People Cry, and (Every Once in a While) Change the World

 Here is the best online course I’ve seen on the topic of personal branding (only $10).
-Here’s a cheesy but clear video on what is branding?
+Here’s a cheesy but clear video on what is branding.

 Bonus Skill: Meditation

 We are anxious, overworked, tired, and overstimulated.
-Success in the future will be determined as equally by your ability to engage and as it will to disengage.
-Simple 20 minute mediation, which I started two years ago, has had a profound impact on my life.
-I strongly recommend making it you own daily habit.
+Success in the future will be determined as equally by your ability to engage and as it will disengage.
+Simple 20-minute mediation, which I started two years ago, has had a profound impact on my life.
+I strongly recommend making it part of your own daily habit.
 I use the website Calm.com and the Headspace app regularly.